NEW YORK, USA – SEPTEMBER 21, 2017

 About Symbion Energy

-Symbion Energy is a developer and investor in Independent Power Projects on the African continent.
+Symbion Energy is a developer and investor in Independent Power Projects on the African continent and part of the Chelsea Group, a dynamic family of companies.

 Highland Group Holdings Ltd. is one of the investment vehicles owned by Lord Laidlaw of Rothiemay.
 Highland’s total assets are predominantly invested in liquid instruments and renewable energy projects.
 Highland has successfully invested in and developed the Deutsche Bucht (252MW) and Veja Mate (400MW) offshore wind energy projects in Germany.